-Many of our employees participate in individual fundraising activities outside of their work, and JM Finn is delighted to support these efforts where possible with a matching funding programme.
-See box department manages data protection centrally, and the team ensures that appropriate measures are taken to guarantee an adequate level of data security.
+Data protection and security are high on the agenda at JM Finn.
+For example, the company is committed to the continuous development of its cybersecurity.
+Security awareness seminars and practical workshops ensure that employees are closely involved with, and remain aware of the issues.
+The IT department manages data protection centrally, and the team ensures that appropriate measures are taken to guarantee an adequate level of data security.
 Furthermore, the Compliance department has a data protection officer, who ensures that data protection principles are correctly applied and continually tightened.